 An estimated 43% of homeless LGBTQ youth are forced from their homes because of conflicts with their families about their sexual orientation or gender identity; 32% have experienced physical, emotional, or sexual abuse at home over their sexual orientation or gender identity (Durso and Gate, 2012).

-To help remedy this, AIR is supporting the U.S. Department of Housing and Urban Development and the True Colors Fund on a first-of-its-kind project: The LGBTQ Youth Homelessness Prevention Initiative.
-Its aim is to identify successful strategies to ensure that no young person is left without a home because of their sexual orientation or gender identity/expression.
-In partnership since 2013, the initiative is now implemented in two communities: NEST in Harris County, Texas and Safe and Supported in Hamilton County, Ohio.
+To help remedy this, AIR supported the U.S. Department of Housing and Urban Development and the True Colors Fund on a first-of-its-kind project: The LGBTQ Youth Homelessness Prevention Initiative.
+It identified successful strategies to ensure that no young person is left without a home because of their sexual orientation or gender identity/expression.
+In partnership since 2013, the initiative was implemented in two communities: NEST in Harris County, Texas and Safe and Supported in Hamilton County, Ohio.

-AIR leads a technical assistance team to inspire high impact collaboration across systems to prevent and quickly remedy youth homelessness.
-This includes plans to improve stable housing, permanency with their families, and well-being for LGBTQ youth.
-AIR is assessing the initiative’s progress and outcomes and developing products to inform similar initiatives in other communities.
+AIR led a technical assistance team to inspire high impact collaboration across systems to prevent and quickly remedy youth homelessness.
+This included plans to improve stable housing, permanency with their families, and well-being for LGBTQ youth.
+AIR assessed the initiative’s progress and outcomes and developed products to inform similar initiatives in other communities.